TJBriggs/portfolio/README.md

 # <img src="./images/logo.svg" alt="Thad Briggs Logo" width="42" height="25"> THADDEUS BRIGGS PORTFOLIO

 Thanks for visiting my portfolio repository.
-Below you will find a collection of my favorite sites.
-I was the lead developer on each of these projects.
+Below you will find a collection of web sites and web applications I have worked on over the years.

 <br>